 Space Systems/Loral has completed production of our eight spare satellites, all of which are being prepared for launch in 2007.
 Those satellites were acquired by Old Globalstar in 2003, as part of a settlement with Loral, and are now owned by us.
+We are currently engaged in litigation with an affiliate of Loral as described under "Business-Legal Proceedings."
 We are dependent on third parties to test, prepare for launch and provide certain services in support of the launch of our spare satellites.
 We have contracted with Starsem to launch these satellites in 2007.
 We expect the cost of testing and launching these eight spare satellites (including launch insurance) to be approximately \$110 million.